Stedi-Demos/bootstrap-archived/README.md

 # Stedi EDI Bootstrap

-This repository contains an end-to-end configuration for building a full X12 EDI system using Stedi products.
+This repository contains an end-to-end configuration for building an X12 EDI system using Stedi products.
 This implementation demonstrates one way to build an integration for the common read and write EDI use cases.
 Your solution may differ, depending on your systems and requirements.